 Gain Insight into What Your Followers Think about Your Brand or Feel about Your Product

 You can be more or less direct with your question to gain this type of insight.
 For instance, you can select a few of your key features and ask your followers which feature they like the best.
 You could also ask how frequently they use your product by giving them multiple choices such as daily, weekly, monthly, etc. The trick is to curate a selection of answers that can focus on the positives of your product and elicit feedback.

 Keep Track of Popular Topics within Your Niche

 LinkedIn users like to associate with subject matter experts, especially with B2B brands.
 By creating a poll, you get to foster discussion about an industry topic, such as the latest regulatory challenge or a kink in the supply chain.
-This way, people will see you as an important industry player.
+This way, people will see you as an important industry player leading the conversation.

 Connect with Your Audience in a New Way

 It’s easy to get stuck in a marketing rot where most of what you do is present information.
 Unfortunately, with the exception of sales professionals and analytics information, it’s often hard to know how your audience thinks.
 LinkedIn polls can help unlock that mystery, even if the results of your poll are humorous or unexpected.

 Further Reading: Top 10 Ways How to Get More Connections on LinkedIn